How to Plan a Dry Hire Wedding

 Create a detailed list of tasks which will need to be undertaken to get the venue ready.
 Ask people which days they can help you on and schedule them in with a list of jobs for them which are suitable for them.

 Allow more time than you think you will need for set up as well.
 So if you think a job will take 3 hours, allow 5 hours.
 Things don’t always go to plan and putting yourself under time pressure can be very stressful.

-Setting up your venue can be great fun – why not get some music on and open a bottle (or 4) of fizz!!?
+Setting up your venue can be great fun – why not get some music on and open a couple of bottles of fizz!!?

 Time schedule for the day

 You will need to create a detailed schedule for the wedding day.
 What time is each supplier to arrive and where are they setting up.
 Who do they contact on the day with any issues or questions?